Tomanex/Dragon-Mounts-3/README.md

 **Dragon Mounts 3: Bedrock Edition** is the official bedrock port of DM3 on Bedrock Edition.
 Created by MysticLintha, The add-on is about making useless ender dragon eggs hatcheable.
 You can tame the dragon like a pet, make it ride for you and soar in the skies.
 NOW on Bedrock!

 ## License
-The add-on's binaries, as well as its textures and code are licensed under the **GNU General Public License v3**.
+The add-on's binaries, as well as its textures and code are licensed under the **GPLv3 license**.

 Feel free to use the add-on in any modpacks.
 You are allowed to use it, you do not need to ask for permission, in fact permission requests will usually be ignored.
 When using the mod and add-on, please use the Curse/Curseforge, Modrinth, or GitHub download and do not rehost the files.